 Phillip Schofield's rise to fame

 Phillip, who was born in Lancashire, began his career when he was 19 years old.
 At the time, he moved to New Zealand where he made his TV debut on the music programme Shazam! in 1982.
 He also scored a role working for the Auckland-based station Radio Hauraki for two years.
 In 1985, Phillip returned to the UK to become the continuity presenter for the Children's BBC.
-In the early nineties, the presenter moved to ITV, landing hosting gigs on Schofield's Quest, Ten Ball and Talking Telephone Numbers.
-It was only until 2002 did the father-of-two sign up to This Morning.
+In the early nineties, the presenter moved to ITV, landing hosting gigs on Schofield's Quest, Ten Ball, and Talking Telephone Numbers.
+It wasn't until 2002 did the father-of-two sign up to This Morning.

 In 2002, Phillip was announced as the replacement presenter for John Leslie on the ITV daytime show This Morning.
 He joined Fern Britton on the famous sofa - and their chemistry was hard to miss.
 However, in 2009 Fern shocked viewers when she revealed her plans to quit the show with Holly Willoughby stepping in to fill her shoes in September that year.

 Philip and his co-host Holly made headlines in 2017 after it was revealed that they were not on equal pay.
 At the time it was reported that Holly had been earning a third less than her fellow presenter; £400,000, in comparison to Phillip's £600,000.
-Holly's pay rise came as she and Phillip negotiated their salaries for Dancing in Ice.
+Holly's pay rise came as she and Phillip negotiated their salaries for the Dancing in Ice reboot.
 ITV bosses are said to have realised they couldn't pay the pair the same fee for the ice skating competition and not for their work together on This Morning.
 "It seemed ridiculous they were going to get paid the same fee for Dancing on Ice but Holly was lagging behind on This Morning," a source told the Mirror.
 "Quite rightly, that has now been rectified and they both earn exactly the same."

 Phillip previously admitted that he would leave the show if Holly ever left.
 "I would quit if Holly would," he told the Sun in 2006.
 "There's no agenda there, it’s just the fact that we work together so well that the show’s successful.
 I think we’d probably both make the decision together and that’s always been the plan."
-The pair have built up an incredible on-screen partnership, not just on This Morning, but also on Dancing On Ice, which they co-hosted from 2006 until 2011 and returned to present from 2018.
+The pair have built up an incredible on-screen partnership, not just on This Morning, but also on Dancing On Ice, which they co-hosted from 2006 until 2011 and returned to present in 2018.

 Who is Phillip Schofield's wife?